Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature

 As we will later be concerned with these probabilistic notions for random variables taking values not only in a Hadamard space $X$ but also in its tangent spaces $T_xX$, we comment on some measurability aspects and some crucial assumptions related to this already in the following remark:

 \begin{remark} As seen above, we crucially rely on the separability and completeness of the underlying geodesic space to develop probability theory over it.
-As a consequence, we will later throughout require that each tangent space $T_xX$ is separable, given an underlying separable Hadamard space $X$.
-As discussed in \cite{LeGouicParisRigolletStromme2022} (see also \cite{AhidarCoutrixLeGouicParis2020}), there is rather little structural theory on when the space $T_xX$ inherits these properties from the space $X$.
-While this assumption is clearly true for separable Hilbert space and Hadamard manifolds, the only other result in that vein we are aware of is given in \cite{LytchakNagano2019} (see Corollary 5.7 and 5.8; see also Proposition 2.3.23 in \cite{Lammers2024}), where it is shown that if $X$ is a separable, locally compact and geodesically complete $\mathrm{CAT}(\kappa)$ space, then $T_xX$ is a separable, locally compact and geodesically complete Hadamard space.
-However, we in general do not assume local compactness here.
+As a consequence, we will later throughout use that each tangent space $T_xX$ is separable, given an underlying separable Hadamard space $X$.
+Indeed, this can be shown as follows: First note that $\Sigma'_xX$ is separable.
+For that, given a countable and dense $Z\subseteq X$, consider the set